 The IRQ pending, when set, indicates that one or more of the interrupts has been recognized as active.
-An interrupt remains pending until its interrupt enable bit is set (Figure 16-1, Figure 16-2) and interrupts are globally enabled.
+An interrupt remains pending until its interrupt enable bit is set (Figure 14-1, Figure 14-2) and interrupts are globally enabled.
 At that point, the internal interrupt handling sequence clears this bit until another interrupt is detected as pending.

 During power-up, the Processor Status and Control Register is set to 00010001, which indicates a POR (bit 4 set) has occurred and no interrupts are pending (bit 7 clear).
-During the 96 ms suspend at start-up (explained in Section 7.1), a WDR also occurs unless this suspend is aborted by an upstream SE0 before 8 ms. If a WDR occurs during the power-up suspend interval, firmware reads 01010001 from the Status and Control Register after power-up.
+During the 96-ms suspend at start-up (explained in Section 7.1), a Watchdog Reset also occurs unless this suspend is aborted by an upstream SE0 before 8 ms. If a WDR occurs during the power-up suspend interval, firmware reads 01010001 from the Status and Control Register after power-up.
 Normally, the POR bit should be cleared so a subsequent WDR can be clearly identified.
 If an upstream bus reset is received before firmware examines this register, the Bus Reset bit may also be set.

-During a WDR, the Processor Status and Control Register is set to 01XX0001, which indicates a WDR (bit 6 set) has occurred and no interrupts are pending (bit 7 clear).
-The WDR does not effect the state of the POR and the Bus Reset Interrupt bits.
+During a Watchdog Reset, the Processor Status and Control Register is set to 01XX0001, which indicates a Watchdog Reset (bit 6 set) has occurred and no interrupts are pending (bit 7 clear).
+The Watchdog Reset does not effect the state of the POR and the Bus Reset Interrupt bits.

-16.0 Interrupts
+14.0 Interrupts

-Interrupts are generated by the GPIO/DAC pins, the internal timers, I2C-compatible or HAPI operation, the internal USB hub, or on various USB traffic conditions.
+Interrupts are generated by GPIO pins, internal timers, I2C-compatible operation, internal USB hub and USB traffic conditions.
 All interrupts are maskable by the Global Interrupt Enable Register and the USB End Point Interrupt Enable Register.
 Writing a '1' to a bit position enables the interrupt associated with that bit position.